What Is False Ceiling?

 Fibre false ceiling is gaining its popularity due to low cost and easy installation process.
 Fibre ceilings are always in high demand in commercial applications like showrooms etc.

-i) Due to lack of aesthetic, they are not suitable for residential application.
+- Due to a lack of aesthetics, they are not suitable for residential applications.

 5. Metal False Ceiling

-v) The hidden members can be easily accessed as metal ceiling tiles or panels are easily removable and reattachable.
+- The hidden members can be easily accessed as metal ceiling tiles or panels are easily removable and re-attachable.